anandkanav92/NOTES/expert-novices.md

 ### How Experts differ from Novices?

 - Experts differ in what they notice and how they organize, represent and interpret the information.
-This effects their abilitie
+This effects their abilities to remember, reason and solve problems.
+- `key points or learning`
+	- Experts notice features and meaningful patterns of info that are not noticed by novices.
+	-
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQ5ODU4NzQ3XX0=
+eyJoaXN0b3J5IjpbMTY1MDUzNDIwN119
 -->